-- The fuel pickup tube, located inside each fuel tank is equipped with a fine mesh screen filter. - In addition, when supplied by the engine manufacturer, a fuel filter is installed on each engine. - Periodically replace the fuel filters to make sure they remain clean and free of debris. - Consult with your selling dealer or local marina concerning fuel additives that help to prevent fungus or other buildup in your fuel tank.
+- The fuel pickup tube (located inside the fuel tank) is equipped with a fine mesh screen filter. - In addition, when supplied by the engine manufacturer, a fuel filter is installed on the engine. - Periodically replace the fuel filters to make sure they remain clean and free of debris. - Consult with your selling dealer or local marina concerning fuel additives that help to prevent fungus or other buildup in your fuel tank.